I was 18 when I walked into my new job at a call center that sold insurance.

 After that job, I sold my way to six figures and 800,000 followers on social media.
 Then I made even more money in direct sales.

-Shortly after that, I started selling agrochemicals to farmers, and I currently sell seven figures worth every year to American farmers throughout 5 different states.
+Shortly after that, I started selling agrochemicals to farmers, and I currently sell eight figures worth every year to American farmers throughout 5 different states.

 My job at that call center showed me that my school teacher was wrong.
 There was nothing realistic about an 18 year old becoming the sales record holder for an entire company or a 25 year old becoming a millionaire.